 Before your app or an updated version of your app is released to the marketplace Apple checks it throughly for bugs, viruses, spam, banned content, quality, incomplete screens and various other issues this can take approx 8-10 days, Apple will email you the checking progress and outcome hopefully you get the email stating that it is ready for release.
 For Android apps are not gererally checked and can be on the store within 24 hours of realese.
 Check this link for more details appreviewtimes.com

 Once your app is released

 To see all the details of how your app is doing log into your developer account to view graphs and tables showing your installs and the regions that it is popular in.
 Check out www.itunesconnect.apple.com

-Social Media is a very important part of life so it is a very important part of getting people to know about your apps, the most important ones are Facebook, Twitter, Instagram, Revu, Google+, LinkedIn, Pinterest, Tumblr & Youtube.
-Once you have decided the name for your app or company and bought the domain name its very important to immediately secure this chosen name in all the social media sites, that way once you launch the app its very easy for potential users to find links to and information about your app.
+Social Media is a very important part of life so it is a very important part of getting people to know about your new product, the most important ones are Facebook, Twitter, Shub.one, Instagram, LinkedIn, Pinterest, Tumblr & Youtube.
+Once you have decided the name for your app or company and bought the domain name its very important to immediately secure this chosen name in all the social media sites, that way once you launch the site/app its very easy for potential users to find links to and information about your app.
 A little self promotion here by using www.shub.one you can bring all your social media, websites and app links together into one profile page and then share all these links anywhere with the quick share feature which is awesome, also increase awareness by posting about your new product on the Shub.one News Stream for your followers to read.
 All Social media posting will improve SEO and help potentional customer find you.